$156,991Average Value$110Average Price per Sq Ft9Homes For Sale

 Barnesville has a rural feel and a quiet pace of life

 Barnesville is a village on the western edge of Belmont County, with a quaint downtown and vintage homes.
-"It's a friendly town with a laid-back, country feel," says Carol Ann Merrit, a Realtor with Carol Goff & Associates who has experience selling homes across Belmont County.
-"Like a lot of the small towns around here, it's a great place to raise a family."
+"It's a very friendly town with a more laid-back, more country atmosphere than Saint Clairsville," says Carol Ann Merritt, a Realtor with Carol Goff & Associates who has sold several homes in the area.
+Merritt says that homes tend to sell very quickly once they hit the market.
+"It's a great place to raise your kids, and it's safe too," she says.
+"Most of our small towns around in Belmont County are."
 Barnesville's claim to fame is its annual Pumpkin Festival, which attracts tens of thousands for a harvest-themed celebration and a much-anticipated pumpkin weighing contest.
 But outside of pumpkin season, the community is quiet.
 Big shopping options are 20 minutes away in Saint Clairsville, and many workers commute daily to Pittsburgh, about an hour and a half away.

 An antique clock keeps everyone in Barnesville on schedule.